patschi/sftpgo-qnap-authgateway/README.md

   (To prevent the auth gateway from being blocked, instead of the user)
 - If you want to take advantage of automated virtual folders sync during successful user login, make sure to enable REST API on SFTPGo and provide the below environment variable.

+## Roadmap/Ideas

+- Implement HTTPS webserver support
+- Implement queue for sftpgo virtual sync based on virtual folders.
+Also add proper locking.
+- Implement some basic caching for sftpgo virtual sync folders for performance (e.g., update only every 5s)
+- Implement some basic caching for passwd-file reading (e.g., read once at startup, update cache if user not found? modification date?)

 ## Configuration